novuhq/novu/packages/node/README.md

     .
     <a href="https://novu.co/blog">Read our blog</a>
   </p>

 ## ⭐️ Why

-Building a notification system is hard, at first it seems like just sending an email but in reality it's just the beginning.
-In today's world users expect multichannel communication experience over email, sms, push, chat and more...
-An ever-growing list of providers are popping up each day, and notifications are spread around the code.
+Building a notification system is hard, at first it seems like just sending an email but in reality, it's just the beginning.
+In today's world users expect multi-channel communication experience over email, sms, push, chat, and more...
+An ever-growing list of providers is popping up each day, and notifications are spread around the code.
 Novu's goal is to simplify notifications and provide developers the tools to create meaningful communication between the system and its users.

 ## ✨ Features

 - 🌈 Single API for all messaging providers (Email, SMS, Push, Chat)
-- 💅 Easily manage notification over multiple channels
+- 💅 Easily manage notifications over multiple channels
 - 🚀 Equipped with a templating engine for advanced layouts and designs
 - 🛡 Built-in protection for missing variables
 - 📦 Easy to set up and integrate